PLMUN-CITCS/2025-itelec2-lab007-TarilG3/README.md

    - It introduces basic error handling (checking for negative input before calculating the square root).
    - It emphasizes the importance of clear and formatted output.
    - It uses f-strings for cleaner and more readable formatting.

-   **Python Best Practices**
-   - Input is String, Convert It: input() gives you text.
-Use float() (or int()) to make it a number before math.
-   - Math Module Still Needed: import math if you're using math functions like sqrt() or sin().
-   - Radians for Trig: math.sin(), math.cos(), math.tan() need radians.
-Convert from degrees with math.radians().
-   - Handle Errors: Check for potential problems (like a negative square root) and do something sensible.
-Don't let your program crash!
-   - Format Output: Make your results easy to read.
-F-strings (e.g., f"{variable:.2f}") are great for this.
-   - Combine Skills: This exercise shows how to put everything together: input, math, output, and error handling.
-That's how you build real programs!

    **Step-by-Step Instructions:**